 Pre-Submission Review Instructions

-All applicants will be required to have the relevant individuals listed below sign off on a pre-submission review attestation, which must be submitted to firstname.lastname@example.org by Monday, October 5, 2020, by 5pm EST.
+All applicants will be required to have the relevant individuals listed below sign off on a pre-submission review attestation, which must be submitted to firstname.lastname@example.org by TBD, by 5pm ET.

 Artwork, Artifacts, and Archival Materials